Labstat Blog

 Why Testing Cannabis Potency is Vital to Your Business

 Cannabis potency testing measures the cannabinoids in cannabis and the strength of those compounds.
-It’s one of the key product attributes that customers seek.
-Focusing on potency is also how some producers distinguish their products from the competition and sell them at a higher price point.
+Potency is how some producers distinguish their products from the competition and sell them at a higher price.

 Under the Cannabis Act, each batch or lot of cannabis must be lab tested for…